-- o Buildings should be orientated so that their frontage (i.e. entrance, reception, customer service area) is parallel with the township approach. - Pedestrian generating uses including customer service and retail components, should be located to address the township approach and provide visual interest to and passive surveillance of the street. - O Buildings should be orientated so that loading and servicing, accessways running parallel with the township approach, and areas of car parking (greater than 6 spaces) will not occur within the setback to the township approach. - Buildings facing a township approach should have articulated facades.
+- Buildings should be orientated so that their frontage and entrance is parallel with and facing the township approach. - o Buildings should be orientated so that loading and servicing, accessways running parallel with the township approach, and areas of car parking (greater than 6 spaces) will not occur within the setback to the township approach. - Buildings facing a township approach should have articulated facades.
 Blank or unarticulated walls facing a township approach should be avoided.
-Articulation should be achieved by using varying building setbacks, projecting building elements, varying roof forms, glazing, and varying building materials, finishes and colours. - o Buildings facing a township approach should be separated from each other to reflect the existing detached character of the approach. - A façade that faces a township approach should have a minimum of 30 per cent transparent glazing.

-New buildings should be designed to integrate a sign into the township approach façade and the area for the sign should be in keeping with the scale of that façade.
+Articulation should be achieved by using varying building setbacks, projecting building elements, varying roof forms, glazing, and varying building materials, finishes and colours. - Buildings facing a township approach should be separated from each other to reflect the existing detached character of the approach. - A façade that faces a township approach should have a minimum of 30 per cent transparent glazing. - o New buildings should be designed to integrate a sign into the township approach façade and the area for the sign should be in keeping with the scale of that façade.

-Colours, Materials and Finishes
+Colours, materials and finishes:

 - Use materials that reinforce the preferred built form and landscape character of the township approach.
-Avoid the excessive use of heavy looking materials, and render. - Use a mix of materials and colours particularly within the visible facades, to provide articulation to the buildings and visual interest along the township approach. - Materials should use muted, earthy tones or other colours.
+Avoid the excessive use of heavy looking materials, and render. - Use a mix of materials and colours particularly within the visible facades, to provide articulation to the buildings and visual interest along the township approach. - o Materials should use muted, earthy tones or other colours.
 Avoid the use of bright, bold colours that are not compatible with the muted tones of the natural landscape. - Where the rear or side of a building is visible from a township approach, provide articulation using a variety of materials including textured finishes to provide visual interest. - External finishes should be of low reflectivity to minimise glare and reflection along a township approach.